InteractiveComputerGraphics/splashsurf/pysplashsurf/README.md

     subdomain_num_cubes_per_dim=64,
     output_mesh_smoothing_weights=True
 )

-# Write the mesh with attributes to a file using meshio
+# Write the mesh with attributes to file using meshio
 mesh_with_data.write_to_file("surface.vtk")
 ```
 The `reconstruction_pipeline` method provides (mostly) the same arguments as the splashsurf binary CLI.